-08 DEC 2023 Fitch Affirms Texas State Univ System's IDR, RFS Bonds at 'AA'; Extend CP at 'F1+'; Outlook Stable Fitch Ratings - Austin - 08 Dec 2023: Fitch Ratings has affirmed the Texas State University System's (TSUS) Issuer Default Rating (IDR) at 'AA' and various outstanding system revenue bonds issued by the TSUS Board of Regents at 'AA'.
-In addition, Fitch has affirmed at 'F1+' TSUS authorized RFS extendible commercial paper program (consisting of RFS commercial paper notes, series A and RFS commercial paper notes, taxable series B) that is to increase to \$350 million from the previous \$240 million.
+Fitch Rates Texas State University System's Series 2024 RFS Bonds 'AA'; Outlook Stable Fitch Ratings - Austin - 10 May 2024: Fitch Ratings has assigned a 'AA' rating to the following revenue financing system (RFS) bonds to be issued by the Board of Regents (BOR) of the Texas State University System (TSUS) on behalf of TSUS: --Approximately \$591.7 million in RFS revenue and refunding bonds, series 2024.
+Fitch has also affirmed the 'AA' rating on the various outstanding system RFS bonds issued by the TSUS Board of Regents and TSUS' Issuer Default Rating (IDR) at 'AA'.
+In addition, Fitch has affirmed at 'F1+' the TSUS-authorized RFS extendible commercial paper (CP) program (consisting of RFS commercial paper notes, series A and RFS commercial paper notes, taxable series B).
 The Rating Outlook is Stable.